 This is a three-day review course specifically targeted to both Nuclear Medicine and Cardiology residents.

 This review course is especially organized for the Nuclear Medicine residents.
 The residents are encouraged to attend this course.
 The program provides partial reimbursement of travel expenses up to a maximum amount is set by program.

-Resident rounds are held at each hospital for 1 to 3 hours daily.
-One round every other week is devoted to Nuclear Medicine.
-In addition, Residents may attend interdisciplinary rounds depending on their rotation.
+Resident rounds are held at each hospital.
+Residents may attend interdisciplinary rounds depending on their rotation.
 Rounds may be staff or Resident directed, and topics may be clinical or non-clinical skills.
 Nuclear medicine residents are encouraged to attend all rounds.